 It's the third part of "Books read by rappers" on BMUTD.
 Maybe now you understand that to read something everyday it's amazing.
 A book can tell you a lot - the meaning can be so deep that you'll stay most of your time and thinking what the author meant in his/her book.

 As BMUTD mentioned before rappers read books too, and if you thought that rappers don't read books - again and again and again you are wrong.
-Check the list and if you are interested in reading books you can find something interesting what to read this winter or anytime you want to read.
+Check the list and if you are interested in reading

 Our list Begins with: